‘It just doesn’t need to happen.’: Metroplan releases guidance for Central AR cities to reduce biker, pedestrian deaths - NewsBreak

 Metroplan, which develops long-range infrastructural ideas for local governments, touched on this topic in its February “Best Practices” newsletter .
 The publication features ideas for cities to implement, including additional crossing routes, median installments and safer road environments.

 In the latest data provided to Metroplan, more than 30 pedestrians were killed in 2020.
-Jonathan Lipton, who wrote the newsletter for the nonprofit, said many of these deaths were preventable.
+Jonathan Lupton, who wrote the newsletter for the nonprofit, said many of these deaths were preventable.

-“Pedestrians are very vulnerable,” Lipton said.
+“Pedestrians are very vulnerable,” Lupton said.
 “In so many cases, it just doesn’t need to happen.”

-“They’re easy fixes,” Lipton said.
+“They’re easy fixes,” Lupton said.
 “In most cases, they’re really not that expensive.
 It’s just a matter of paying attention to them.”Conway invests $150,000 into trail system making busy streets safer for cyclists

 Mary Jo Heye-Townsell, a Sherwood city councilwoman, said she has been paying attention.
 She said people in the city have a tough time finding walkable sidewalks and safe biking trails.